 If you want to change it, you can do so using your camera menu.
 Look for “reverse indicator”.

-You’re in manual shooting mode, pointing your camera at anything that takes your fancy, but looking at your exposure indicator in your viewfinder.
+You’re in manual mode, pointing your camera at anything that takes your fancy, but looking at your exposure meter in your viewfinder.

 How to control exposure

-So, how do you make that happen?
+So, how do you control exposure?

 Change either your shutter speed to a faster speed or your aperture setting to a higher f-stop (deeper depth of field).

 You might need to change it quite a bit, depending on what your camera is set to in comparison to how much light is around you.
 It might even be so completely off the scale that you can’t initially see it, but you will.
-Keep going until your exposure indicator lines up in the middle like this.

 You either reduced the amount of time the shutter is open by setting a faster shutter speed.
 Or you decreased the size of the hole the light passes through by setting a higher f-stop.

 Again, you might need to change it quite a bit, depending on your settings, but keep turning until the indicator lines up.

 In this instance you could have increased the amount of time the shutter is allowed to be open by setting a slower shutter speed.
 Or you increased the size of the hole the light passes through by setting a lower f-stop.

-Make sense?Slower shutter or wider aperture = more light.
+Slower shutter or wider aperture = more light.
 Faster shutter or narrower aperture = less light.

 The next stages of understanding how to control exposure